shrmn/flexbox-practice/README.md

 <details>
 <summary>1.
 Fork the repo to create YOUR OWN version of the project</summary>

-   Open the project on GitHub and click the `fork` button in the upper right.
+   Click the `fork` button in the upper right.

 </details>